maskboyAvi/TweetUpLift/README.md

 Before using the extension, you need to have the following:

 - Google Chrome browser installed on your computer.
-- A Twitter Developer Account to access the Twitter API.
-You can create an account and set up an application at the [Twitter Developer Portal](https://developer.twitter.com/).

 ## Utilities